telosnetwork/telos-docs/docs/quickstart/evm/getting-tlos.md

 :::info
 For a guided tutorial on how to bridge TLOS between different chains, click [here](https://help.telos.net/en_US/getting-started/how-to-bridge-tlos-between-different-blockchains).

-From what users report, the RocketX bridge has been performing the best.
+From what users report, the RocketX bridge has been performing the best and pTokens has been having issues.
 :::